jonas-lj/Ruffini/README.md

 There are a few demo applications showing some capabilities of the library in the `demos` module.

-These includes an implementation of the AKS algorithm for factorisation, computing the optimal Ate pairing over the BLS12-381 elliptic construction and a demonstration of arbitrary precision arithmetic with real numbers.
+These include an implementation of the [AKS primality testing algorithm](https://en.wikipedia.org/wiki/AKS_primality_test), computing the [optimal Ate pairing over the BLS12-381 elliptic construction](https://hackmd.io/@benjaminion/bls12-381) and a demonstration of arbitrary precision arithmetic with real numbers inspired by [the work of Hans-J Boehm](https://www.hboehm.info/new_crcalc/CRCalc.html).

 <!-- CONTRIBUTING -->